 This yield has been arrived at using comparable evidence, where available, and taking account of the nature of the individual investments including the occupational tenants, income stream and lease lengths.
-Note 21 outlines the impact of Equivalent yield and ERV on property valuations and the significant unobservable inputs included in the valuation of the investment properties.
+Note 22 outlines the impact of Equivalent yield and ERV on property valuations and the significant unobservable inputs included in the valuation of the investment properties.

-Fair Value of derivative financial instruments, including assessment of associated credit and default risk adjustments

-During the year ended 30 September 2023, the fair value of the derivative financial instruments are based on valuation models run by the counterparty to the contract, NatWest Markets plc.
+Fair Value of derivative financial instruments, including assessment of associated credit and default risk adjustments run by the counterparty to the contract, Natwest Markets plc.
 The object of the valuation model is to arrive at a fair value determination that reflects the price of the financial instruments at the reporting date that would have been determined by market participants acting at arm's length.